ejoubaud/highlander/README.md

 Github OAuth needs Application keys...
 See `.env.sample` for the names of the environment variables to set.
 You can duplicate `.env.sample` to `.env` and fill in the values so they are loaded automatically in development (see [dotenv Gem](https://github.com/bkeepers/dotenv)).

+**hosts file**

+This app relies a lot on subdomains.
+Because of Google Auth, you can't use Pow (Google doesn't like .dev domains).
+In development, you'll need to add domain `hilanderlocal.com` (or whatever domain is set in env var HILANDER_ROOT) to your host file.
+You also need to redirect the `www` subdomain (used for Google OAuth redirection) and a subdomain for every clan your plan to use.
+Example:

+`127.0.0.1 localhost hilanderlocal.com www.hilanderlocal.com clan1.hilanderlocal.com`

+Finally, you need to access the site in your browser with on the Rails port (e.g. `clan1.hilanderlocal.com:3000`)

+The clans also need to exist in the `clans` database table.

 **We use the data_migrations gem for seed data**

 To keep our data migrations seperate from the schema migrations*, we use [ashmckenzie](https://github.com/ashmckenzie)'s [data_migrations](https://github.com/ashmckenzie/data_migration) gem.